rstudio/rstudio-conf-2022-program/python/develop-deploy-python-rstudio.md

 talk_id: 22126
 talk_slug: develop-deploy-python-rstudio
 talk_type: regular
+talk_tags: [interop, pro-products, python]
 session_slug: python
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Develop and Deploy Python with RStudio
+talk_title: "Develop and Deploy Python with RStudio"
 # A short version of the title, suitable for small displays
 talk_title_short: Develop and Deploy Python with RStudio
 # A link to your talk's materials, when ready